-I remember in the early days of my healing journey, when I started to feel better, life was cruising along pretty nicely.
-After two long years dedicated to my own recovery I was thoroughly basking in the relief and joy of my newfound vitality and wellness.
+I remember in the early days of my journey to creating a better life for myself, I had newfound sense of vitality, was doing more of the things I loved and life was cruising along pretty nicely.
+After two long years dedicated to my own recovery I was thoroughly basking in the relief and joy of my newfound wellness.
 I was singing along to the dance of my own sweet tune.
 Life was rosy.
 I had found my bliss.

-I had become well enough to start working again, so I started back at the hospital practising part-time as a clinical occupational therapist.
+I had become well enough to start taking on more days at the hospital where I was working part-time as a clinical occupational therapist.
 I was enjoying feeling better, earning money and working with the colleagues and patients I had dearly missed.
 But after some time, I started to feel restless again.
 Working within the confines of a hospital setting, and practising under the limited constructs of a mainstream medical model made me feel shackled.
 I was un-fulfilled.
 My soul was dying a slow death.
-I was desperate to open my own private practise and start doing wellness my way.
+I was desperate to open my own private practise and start doing wellness in a way that felt wholesome and balanced.
 I was desperate to break free from conventional ways of doing things and be the therapist I had always wanted to be.

-So after a long drawn out dance with self doubt and fear I eventually opened up my own integrative wellbeing service; within the expansive limitless space of a beautiful holistic wellbeing yoga studio in the eclectic and beautiful suburb of West End, Brisbane.
+So after a long drawn out dance with self doubt and fear I eventually opened up my own integrative wellbeing service; within the expansive space of a beautiful holistic wellbeing yoga studio in the eclectic suburb of West End, Brisbane.
 Within this space I was able to provide an integrative multidimensional service to my clients using my whole-life, whole-person approach.
-Finally I was doing wellness my way and things started to roll on pretty nicely.
+It felt good.

 I was laying the foundation of what I thought was going to be my whole new direction in life; my ticket to fulfilling my vision in leading others into a whole new way of health and wellbeing, and satisfying my thirst for making a difference in the world.
 I was living my dream, living on purpose and reaching for the stars, but something just didn’t feel right.
 Something seemed to be missing.
-I felt like I hadn’t yet hit the perfection jackpot I was yearning for.
 I wasn’t truly satisfied and I couldn’t figure out why.

-Even after all this incredible healing, research, creation, discovery, blogging, service development, and inspired action I had accomplished in a short space of time, I couldn’t help but notice this deep aching feeling welling up inside of me, that something was not quite right.
-There was something still missing.
+Even after all this incredible progress in such a short space in time including my recovery from a life-zapping illness, my project creations, my new discoveries, my writings and my ongoing service development, I couldn’t help but notice this deep aching feeling welling up inside of me, that something was not quite right.
+There was something missing.

 What was it?
 Why did my life still feel somewhat ‘not whole’, after everything I had achieved and worked so hard to restore, heal and create.
-Why was I still not happy?
+Why was I still not totally fulfilled?

 I had my health back, I had a meaningful job, I was living on purpose, I had a loving husband, two beautiful children, a house, a dog, chickens, beautiful friends, my vitality was restored, and I was finally living my dream.
 What the heck was wrong with me!?!
-Was I just destined to never be fully happy or satisfied?
+Was I just destined to never be fully satisfied with where I was in life?
 What was this gnawing feeling, this sacred longing within me that started tap, tap, tapping on my shoulder every time I would stop, reflect, sit down to meditate or connect with nature?
 What was the Universe trying to tell me?

 I decided to ignore it.
-I wanted it to go away so that I could get on with pursuing my wellness quest and living out my destined life purpose.
-I pushed it aside, pushed it down, hoping it would disappear.
+I wanted it to go away so that I could get on with pursuing my wellness quest and living out my so called destined life purpose.
+I pushed it aside, suppressed it, hoping it would disappear.
 But, as time rolled on the questions continued to stream in.
 I started questioning everything about me and my life,